Hartley Historic Site

 The story of settlement

 This exceptionally well-maintained village is of national historical significance as a substantial early nineteenth-century settlement.
 It tells modern visitors a great deal about the expansion of European development in inland Australia and the beautiful old buildings illustrate the changing role and fortunes of Hartley from first settlement of the inland to the beginning of the motor transport era.
-You can find out all sorts of interesting facts at the visitor centre and educational groups can book tours with advance notice on (02) 6355 2117.
+Discover more interesting facts at the visitor centre or buy a ticket for a self-guided tour.
+Large groups can book in advance on (02) 6355 2117.

 - Hartley Courthouse This fine example of colonial architecture allows you to imagine the convicts, magistrates and members of the public passing through its doors.
 Book a guided tour through Hartley Historic Site Visitor Centre.

-- Hartley Historic Site Visitor Centre Stop in at Hartley Historic Site Visitor Centre to find out about the history of the buildings and town, book tours, and stock up on snacks and drinks.
+- Hartley Historic Site Visitor Centre Stop in at Hartley Historic Site Visitor Centre to find out about the history of the buildings and village, book tours, and stock up on snacks and drinks.

 Excellent bushwalking on historic roads

-The Hartley area is great for bushwalking along the early roads.
-After your visit to the village, you may like to set out on Lawson's Long Alley, Lockyer's Pass or Berghofer's Pass.
-Check out the Lithgow Town and Around website for details.
-The rural setting of Hartley is welcoming and peaceful – perfect for a picnic or a satisfying stroll.
-Explore the interesting remnants of heritage plantings surrounding the buildings in the village and keep an eye out for the many birds that thrive amid the gardens and native forest.
+Outside the village, you may like to set out on Lawson's Long Alley, Lockyer's Pass or Berghofer's Pass.
+Hartley’s rural setting is welcoming and peaceful – perfect for a picnic or a satisfying stroll.

-- Hartley Historic Site Visitor Centre Stop in at Hartley Historic Site Visitor Centre to find out about the history of the buildings and town, book tours, and stock up on snacks and drinks.
+- Hartley Historic Site Visitor Centre Stop in at Hartley Historic Site Visitor Centre to find out about the history of the buildings and village, book tours, and stock up on snacks and drinks.

 Aboriginal meeting place